-Any health issues must be declared in your Expression of Interest right from the start.
+Any health issues must be declared in your application, right from the start.

-If your EOI is successful and you are invited to apply for residence, each family member included in the application must provide a General Medical Certificate and a Chest X-ray Certificate when the residence application is lodged with Immigration New Zealand.
+If applying for residence, each family member included in the application must also provide a General Medical Certificate and a Chest X-ray Certificate when the residence application is lodged with Immigration New Zealand.

 To get a first impression of whether your standard of health might be considered acceptable under this policy see below: When will a medical waiver not be granted?